spycle/microbot_push/README.md

 Installation is via HACS and then the Home Assistant Integration page.
 The bdaddr/mac needs to be formatted XX:XX:XX:XX:XX:XX

-Before use a one-time token needs to be generated to complete the pairing process (this will eventuallly be part of the Config Flow).
+Before first use, a one-time token needs to be generated to complete the pairing process (this will eventuallly be part of the Config Flow).
 Use the generate_token service from the Developer Tools tab.
 Press the button on the Push to wake it up (it's very sleepy) and wait for it to connect.
 The Push will eventually start cycling through 2 to 3 colours waiting for the button to be pressed. (when pairing with the app the colours were significant in that you had to press when the colour on the device matched the app.
 I've no idea if this is relevant but for me this was always purple)

 The token is stored as path-to-config-directory/.storage/microbot-xxxxxxxxxxxx.conf.